FAQs

 What if my project changes scope later?

-If program, budget, site or schedule parameters change, we’ll review impacts together: design ramifications, cost adjustments, schedule shifts.
-Our model gives us agility, but changes still require coordination and decision-making.
+If the program budget, site, or schedule parameters change, we’ll review impacts together.
+Design changes can lead to cost adjustments and schedule shifts.
+Our model gives us agility, but changes still require coordination, and decision-making.